 You may have heard that you can sell a mortgage note but are not sure how the process works or how to ensure that you get the best deal when working with private mortgage buyers.
 Perhaps you want to sell all or part of your note to pay down some debts or because you have come across a great investment opportunity.
-Whatever the reason, you have heard that you can sell your promissory note (more often called a mortgage note), but you aren’t quite sure how it works or how to ensure that you get a good deal when working with private mortgage buyers.
+Whatever the reason, you know that you can sell your promissory note (more often called a mortgage note), but you aren’t quite sure how it works or how to ensure that you get a good deal when working with private mortgage buyers.

-In the previous article, we discussed how to structure a real estate note to help you obtain the maximum value from it.
+In a previous article, we discussed how to structure a real estate note to help you obtain the maximum value from it.
 Let’s say that the note has now been set up, you have received at least one payment from the property buyer, and now you’ve called a real estate note buyer like Seascape Capital to sell the mortgage note.

 The first thing that most note sellers think about is selling the entire note.
 If that scenario fits your financial situation and the note is likely to fetch a high value, you may want to go down that path.